 Coconut Oil for Dogs

-A notable exception is coconut oil, which I actively include in my dogs’ diet for the potential health benefits.
+A notable exception is coconut oil, which I sometimes include in my dogs’ diet for the potential health benefits.
 It’s an interesting treat ingredient (my dogs also like it plain) because of its firm solid state at cool ambient or refrigerated temperatures.
-This makes it a handy ingredient for firming up things like moulded treats, truffles, etc.
+This makes it a handy ingredient for firming up things that set, like dog-friendly “chocolate” treats, truffles, etc.

 Lower Fat Gluten-Free Baked Dog Biscuits

-Without including lots of fats and sugars like we do in human cookies, homemade dog biscuits or cookies can often lack snap and crunch.
+Homemade baked dog biscuits or cookies don’t have lots of fats and sugars, so they can often lack snap and crunch.
 You can leave treats in the cooling oven or pop baked treats into a dehydrator to remove moisture and add crunch factor.
 This also helps to extend shelf life, but I still prefer to freeze and defrost in small quantities.
 Freezing is also a great way to have different options on hand so you can easily mix things up for variety.
+Check out our pet chef help posts on baked biscuits for more details, tips, and tricks.

 Added Seasonings, Sweeteners, and More